Building Community muscle -

 Research Institute for Aging - Enhancing Communication: An Inspirational Guide for People Living with Dementia

-This guide explores common communication challenges for people living with dementia, and provides tips and strategies individuals can use, as well as guidance for family, friends and professionals to enhance inclusive and supportive communication.
+This guide explores common communication challenges for people living with dementia.
+It provides tips and strategies individuals can use and guidance for family, friends, and professionals to enhance inclusive and supportive communication.

 Measuring and Celebrating Volunteer Impact

-Volunteers have tremendous impact in our communities, and how we capture and share these contributions is a critical "gel" that solidifies our teams, keeps people engaged, and raises awareness about how and why the work you do together matters.
+Volunteers have tremendous impact in our communities.
+How we capture and share these contributions is a critical "gel" that solidifies our teams, keeps people engaged, and raises awareness about how and why the work we do together matters.

 In this video, you'll hear about the power of storytelling and how it can be used in a variety of ways.

-One way tangible way we can demonstrate the value of volunteers is to calculate the monetary value of their contributions.
-Independent Sector publishes an Estimated Value of a Volunteer Hour ($33.49 in 2024).
+One tangible way we can demonstrate the value of volunteers is to calculate the monetary value of their contributions.
+In 2024, the non-profit coalition, Independent Sector, published the Estimated Value of a Volunteer Hour at $33.49.
 When multiplied by the total number of hours a volunteer or a group of volunteers contributes to your community's leadership, activities and services, this can become a very powerful way to communicate with funders, municipal leaders, and others about the value and impact your work brings to your community.

-This example from Age Friendly Biddeford demonstrates how a few simple numbers can come to life to begin to tell a story about how volunteers are impacting lives and bringing value to the community.
-A graphic like this could be used to celebrate with volunteer teams, to bolster grant applications, and advocate for support from a municipality.
+This example from Age Friendly Biddeford demonstrates how a few simple numbers come to life to tell a story about volunteers impacting lives and bringing value to the community.
+A graphic like this could be used to celebrate with volunteer teams, to bolster grant applications, and to advocate for support from a municipality.

 Activity - Showing the Impact of Volunteers: Exploring Ripple Effects Mapping